About

 • ClinicalTrials.gov — The NLM registry of clinical research.
 450K+ trials, updated via the AACT database (Aggregate Analysis of ClinicalTrials.gov).

-• SEC EDGAR — Electronic filings with the Securities and Exchange Commission.
+• SEC Filings — Electronic filings with the Securities and Exchange Commission.
 We parse Form 4 (insider trading disclosures), 8-K and 6-K (material event notices), Schedule 13D and G (beneficial ownership and institutional fund positions), 13F (institutional holdings), Form D (private capital raises), and 10-K and Q financial statements.
 Synced multiple times daily with the SEC.

 • USPTO Patent Records — Patent filings linked to drug programs and companies, used to contextualize pipeline and exclusivity data.